collinogren/Autoboxer/README.md

 - Make sure that officials’ names for Hal2 match those in ISUCalc because otherwise you will get a separated output PDF containing IJS in one and 6.0 in the other.
 Best practice is to copy and paste from the official's directory into Hal2 so as to avoid any discrepancies.
 - Generally, his program works largely by matching strings so some amount of consistency is required for optimal results.
 For example, while the program reads 34a and 34A as the same, it will not read 34a the same as 34 a.
 - Finally, proof the generated "box" against the 104 to ensure no unforeseen issues arose.
+## clawPDF Setup
+After installing clawPDF, launch its utility application which you can do easily by searching clawPDF in the Windows search box.
+In the utility, go to 'profile settings,' then 'Auto-Save' check 'enable automatic saving' checkbox, then provide the path to any of the aforementioned directories depending on which sheet type you are going to print next into the target field.<br>
+Make sure you set clawPDF as your default printer so that Hal2 and IJSCompanion will use it and make sure that you select it, if it is not already, in ISUCalc when performing a batch print.
 ## TODO
 - Ensure and finish implementing correct functionality for when an official is the referee and a judge.
 ## Free and Open Source Software